devnull03/devnull03/README.md

 ### Hi there, I'm Arnav 👋

 ## I'm a student and Developer!
-- 🌱 I’m currently learning everything 🤣
-- 🥅 2020 Goals: learn multipal
+- 🥅 2020 Goals: learn multiple languages and almost master python
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and do debates and stuff

 ### Connect with me: